wri/dl_jobs/README.md

 * as_json: convert func output to json

 Thanks to the above decorators
-1. The dictionary result gets converted to json so it can be returned used for a DLTask.
+1. The dictionary result gets converted to json so it can returned to a DLTask.
 2. If there is an exception it will get caught and returned in json format (along with the args/kwargs calling the method).
 3. Instead of passing (arg1,arg2,kwarg1='...',kwarg2='...') we can pass it two arguments: a list of args ( [arg1,arg2] ), and a kwarg dictionary ({ 'kwarg1':'...', 'kwarg1':'...' }).
-This is useful because when passing an `arg_list` to launch multiple jobs
+This is useful when passing an `arg_list` to launch multiple jobs

 ```python
 # example: